aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 To replace a player with a substitute while play is not stopped, the following conditions must be observed:

 A. The exiting player is not knocked out.

-B. The exiting player leaves the pitch within the team’s substitution area and then promptly dismounts.
+B. The exiting player leaves the pitch within the team's substitution area and then promptly dismounts.

 i.
-The player must not dismount before crossing the boundary line. ii.
+The player must not dismount before crossing the boundary line.

+ii.
 The exiting player is no longer eligible to be knocked out once they have dismounted.

 C. Any equipment (including position headbands), must be traded while off the pitch.

 D. The entering player must mount the broom in the substitution area and step onto the pitch before interacting with play.

 i.
-The entering player enters the pitch along the boundary of the team’s substitution area.
+The entering player enters the pitch along the boundary of the team's substitution area.

-E. A substitution is complete when the entering player crosses the boundary of the team’s substitution area into the pitch and is only touching the ground inside the pitch.
+E. A substitution is complete when the entering player crosses the boundary of the team's substitution area into the pitch and is only touching the ground inside the pitch.

 i.
 The entering player is then immediately eligible to engage in gameplay and is eligible to be knocked out.

 F. A player that enters play through a substitution that violates this procedure has committed a substitution violation.

 i.
 A player that repeatedly commits substitution violations may be penalized for an illegal substitution.

 G. A player that enters play through a substitution that violates this procedure and interacts with play has committed a substitution violation.

 i.
 The entering player receives the card for violations of this procedure.

 ⚑ *Repeat Procedure—*Substitution violation